-The Bug Lake trailhead beings within the campground and travels west past Bug Lake and into the wild forest trail network connecting to the Seventh Lake, Black Bear Mountain and Mike Norris trails.
+The Bug Lake trailhead begins within the campground and travels west past Bug Lake and into the wild forest trail network, connecting to the Seventh Lake, Black Bear Mountain and Mike Norris trails.
 There is a small parking area that can accommodate four vehicles at the Bug Lake trailhead.
-It is a short walk over a bridge from the trailhead to the Eighth Lake outlet which then leads out of the campground.
-The bridge is at or just below the current water level which will require the bridge to be rehabilitated by raising the east end of the bridge above the water level.
+It is a short walk over a bridge from the trailhead to the Eighth Lake outlet, which then leads out of the campground.
+The bridge is at or just below the current water level, which will require the bridge to be rehabilitated by raising the east end of it above the water level.
 The APA will be consulted prior to rehabilitation for wetlands delineation and permitting needs.
-The Seventh-Eighth Lake Loop trail trailhead is just across State route 28 which provides recreationists over an 8 mile loop trail to the East.
+The Seventh-Eighth Lake Loop Trail trailhead is just across State route 28 and provides recreationists with over an 8-mile loop to the east.
 Eighth Lake Campground is a popular stop for paddlers as they make their way through the Fulton Chain of Lakes.
-Paddlers portage at the Seventh Lake boat launch and continue on to Eighth Lake and Raquette Lake via the Eighth Lake Boat launch.
-In winter, the Bug Lake trail and the main campground road heading south to Seventh Lake are utilized as a snowmobile route.
+Paddlers portage at the Seventh Lake boat launch and continue on to Eighth Lake and Raquette Lake via the Eighth Lake boat launch.
+In winter, the Bug Lake Trail and the main campground road heading south to Seventh Lake are utilized as a snowmobile route.
 See Exhibit #2 for a map of the surrounding trail system.